 Once you start tackling the process of paying for community college, keep in mind that the financial aid offices can be a great resource if you have any questions about finding aid for college.
 You can find more information on whether or not the college offers its own scholarships and how to apply.

 If these resources aren’t enough, it is possible to borrow private student loans for community college.
 While private loans can be helpful, they’re generally considered after other options have been exhausted.
-That’s because they don’t have to offer the same benefits to borrowers as federal student loans do — things like income-driven repayment plans.
+That’s because they don’t have to offer the same benefits to borrowers as federal student loans do — things like income-driven repayment plans and student loan forgiveness.

 Financing Your Education

-If you do decide to attend a four-year university, you may now be looking into ways to pay for your education.
-A few options may include scholarships, grants, and federal student loans.
+Whether you decide to attend a community college first or head straight to a four-year institution, you’ll need to find a way to pay for your education.
+A few options may include federal student loans, scholarships, and grants.

 FAQ